taylortrujeque/Taylor-CV/projects/index.md

 - Anaylze the the human component of crafting a film score that potentially defies time and space in cinema.

 ## Text and Technology - Journal Article
-- Project Description
-- Technologies Used
+- Investigate how has the evolution of sound in American cinema influenced the representation of women on screen.
+- Research the emergence of sound in cinema that has brought to the forefront societal commentary and critical issues surrounding female stereotypes in film.
+- Employ a multi-method research approach to comprehensively examine the relationship between sound and feminine representation in American cinema.

-## Film Studies - Master of Arts Thesis
+## Film Studies - M.A.
+Thesis
 -